Has-if36/Personal-DinoEvolutionaryComputing/README.md

 ## A Personal Project
 After getting lectures from Evolutionary Computing Subject.
 I would like to create a new project that uses Evolutionary Computing Algorithm.
 This project has been done quite some time, I might forget few things from the lecture.
+Since I already made Dino game with [Reinforcement Learning] (https://github.com/Has-if36/BITI2223-ML-ReinforcementLearning), why not just make same game but with different algorithm?
+But this time, it has a more defined shapes.

 ## Evolutionary Computing Algorithm
 ### Population